MileHacker Logo

 Accessibility Services

 • Accessibility is generally limited.
-Sidewalks can be uneven or obstructed.
+The sidewalks could not be level or obstructed.

-• Major shopping malls and some newer hotels offer improved accessibility.
+• Main shopping plazas and some newer hotels offer improved accessibility.
 Pre-booking accessible taxis or private transfers is recommended.

 Travel Reminders

-• Driving: High caution due to traffic conditions.
+• Driving: High exercise caution due to traffic flow.

 • Motorbike Rental: Requires a valid license, safety risks present.